bbetulkaya/3DWeb-Projects/README.md

 ## 📬 Contact

-If you have any questions, feedback, or would like to collaborate on a project, feel free to reach out to me:
+If you have any questions, or feedback, or would like to collaborate on a project, feel free to reach out to me:

 - LinkedIn: [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect%20with%20Me-blue)](https://www.linkedin.com/in/bbetulkaya/)
 - Instagram: [![Instagram](https://img.shields.io/badge/Instagram-Follow%20Me-orange)](https://www.instagram.com/webdev.cat)